guybass/winning-the-market-game/README.md

 # The three main parts:
-**First part - getting the data, and arranging it** The data collection part can be divided into two sections, finding the source of the data and taking it - both made by scraping
+**First part - getting the data, and arranging it** The data collection part can be divided into two sections, finding the source of the data and taking it - both made by scraping.
+The are not public - using: Scrapy, request, webbroser, javascript, CSS and Xpath

 **Second part - preparing the data and EDA**
 In this part, we will look at feature engineering and EDA, as well as preparing the dataset for learning.